Calculate current per phase from 3-phase power, line voltage and power factor, or split total current evenly across 1, 2 or 3 phases.

 What is the significance of calculating Current Per Phase in electrical systems?

-Calculating Current Per Phase is crucial for designing and maintaining balanced electrical systems, ensuring efficient power distribution, and preventing overloads in any single phase, which can lead to equipment damage and safety hazards.
+Calculating Current Per Phase is useful for designing and maintaining balanced electrical systems, ensuring efficient power distribution, and preventing overloads in any single phase, which can lead to equipment damage and safety hazards.

 How does the number of phases affect electrical power systems?

-The number of phases in an electrical power system affects its capacity to deliver power smoothly and efficiently.
-Three-phase power systems are commonly used in industrial and commercial settings because they provide a more consistent power supply compared to single-phase systems, which are typically found in residential applications.
+The number of phases in an electrical power system affects its ability to deliver power smoothly and efficiently.
+Three-phase power systems are commonly used in industrial and commercial settings because they provide a more consistent power delivery than single-phase systems, which are typically found in many residential applications.

 Can the Current Per Phase formula be applied to both AC and DC systems?